 Here at SUM Bible College and Theological Seminary we do not take it for granted that we come together for corporate worship and for the hearing of the Word of God.
 Being in the presence of fellow believers in worship is a source of joy and strength for our community.
-The main campus hosts four chapels per week, including the Chancellor's Chapel.
-SUM cohorts' chapel service times vary from site to site.
+All SUM students are required to attend chapel four (4) times per week, including the Chancellor's Chapel held each Wednesday at the Main Campus, and broadcast on sermon.net.